w13n/f1fm/book/src/app-reference.md

 By default, F1FM loads round 1.
 Round names are automatically downloaded and displayed at the top if a server connection can be made.

 ### Main View
+The main view will show three different panels.
+The points this round will panel will show the points this each team has scored for the current round.
+The total points panel will show the total number of points each team has won up to the current round, but will not show points scored after the selected round.
+The lineup panel shows the current lineup for this round if drafting has occurred.
+Both point panels are sorted according to the point values they contain, and the tiebreaker system.
+The lineup panel is sorted by team creation order, and each driver is in order of lineup position.

 ### Team Management and Scoring
 When a round is eligible for drafting or scoring, the orange button on the bottom row can be selected.